-For an assignment to occur, the leaseholder, the assignee and the landlord or property manager must all sign an assignment agreement.
-You can draft your own assignment agreement, sign it with your proposed assignee and send it to your landlord for their review.
+In order to transfer your lease to another tenant, you must sign an agreement with the new tenant (or "assignee") and your landlord or property manager.
+You can draft your own assignment agreement, sign it with your proposed assignee, and send it to your landlord for their review.

-Unlike with a sublet agreement, the lease assignment agreement must be signed by your landlord.
+Unlike a sublet agreement, a lease assignment agreement must be signed by your landlord.
 They may or may not release you from the lease as part of the agreement.
-This means that if you assign your lease and don't sign an agreement that clearly frees you from all obligations to pay the rent, you are still liable if the person who took over your lease defaults for any reason.
+If you assign your lease and don't sign an agreement that clearly frees you from all obligations to pay the rent, you are still liable if the person who took over your lease skips out for any reason.

 Flip provides a template assignment agreement that you can review, customize and sign with your landlord.
-Keep reading if you want to understand each term in the assignment agreement.
+Below, we walk you through each term in the assignment agreement.

 Start with getting clarity between you and your assignee about the date that the assignment will occur and the basic terms of the master lease: